terraform-community-modules/tf_aws_vpc/README.md

 - `public_subnets` - comma separated list of public subnet cidrs
 - `private_subnets` - - comma separated list of private subnet cidrs
 - `azs` - comma separated lists of AZs in which to distribute subnets
+- `enable_dns_hostnames` - A boolean flag to enable/disable DNS hostnames in the VPC.
+Defaults false.

 It's generally preferable to keep `public_subnets`, `private_subnets`, and `azs` to lists of the same length.